laurentperrinet/Perrinet20PredictiveProcessing/README.md

 instance.
 Importantly, the principle of sparse coding is itself sufficient to guide the learning of the connectivity within a population of neurons, such as in V1 [@Olshausen97; @Perrinet15bicv].
-This helps to solve an important problem, that is, that the system is auto-organized and that the learning of the connectivity should be unsupervised.
+This helps to solve an important problem, that is, that the system is self-organized and that the learning of the connectivity should be unsupervised.
 As such, the plasticity rules that should be developed in SNNs should use similar governing principles.